-We all have that person on our list that makes it impossible to get them some generic accessory or nicknack, their unique interests don’t exactly offer outsiders easy and abundant gift ideas.
-Here at Hackbright we can’t help you much with that uncle whose only passion is fly fishing or your super minimalist, hobby-less roommate, but we do know a whole lot of incredible technical women.
-So we reached out to our network to find out what exactly women hackers are hoping to receive this holiday season.
+We all have that person on our list that makes it impossible to get them some generic accessory or knickknack.
+Unique or specialized interests don’t always offer outsiders easy and abundant gift ideas.
+Here at Hackbright we can’t help much with that uncle whose only passion is fly fishing, or your super minimalist, hobby-less roommate, but we do know a whole lot of incredible technical women and other techies.
+So we reached out to our network to find out what exactly these programmers and hackers are hoping to receive this holiday season.
 Hopefully, their wish list will provide a little inspiration for anyone stumped by the girl geek on their list.
 (Or, feel free to indulge and just splurge on any of these ideas for yourself!)

-If the technical woman in your life is focused primarily on software for work, maybe she would enjoy toying around with something more hands on for fun in 2017.
+If the technical woman in your life is focused primarily on software for work, maybe she would enjoy toying around with something more hands on for fun in the New Year.
 Australian developer Judith Gammie certainly would.
 That’s why she’d love to get an Arduino kit this year.

 “As a developer, I spend my days deep in lines of code.
 I’ve always wanted to tinker with some hardware, which is why I’d love an Arduino kit,” she explained.
 “I could do some cool automation stuff with it, or even make a weird little musical instrument.”

-When we reached out to technical women via email and social media to see what they were craving one thing came up again and again – awesome headphones!
+When we reached out via email and social media to see what they were craving, one thing came up again and again – awesome headphones!
 Black Girls Code founder Kimberly Bryant is dreaming of “new stylish Tinsel headphones.
 As much as I love my Bose headphones they are not always the ‘cutest’ apparatus to wear and Tinsel offers a great, lighter, and more stylish option that I’m interested in giving a try,” she wrote us.